 Throughout the process, the Region also used social media (Twitter) and a dedicated web page on the York Region website (www.york.ca/wwmp) to provide up-to-date information.
 The web page was used to share master plan information including presentations, display panels used at Public Consultation Centres, frequently asked questions, and links to other relevant information.
-It also included a video called "York Region is Planning for the Future" that the Region prepared for the joint updates of the Water and Wastewater Master Plan.
-Transportation Master Plan and Regional Official Plan.
+It also included a video called "York Region is Planning for the Future" that the Region prepared for the joint updates of the Water and Wastewater Master Plan, Transportation Master Plan and Regional Official Plan.

 York Region hosted three rounds of Public Consultation Centres over the course of the update, the first two of which were held in conjunction with the joint plan updates.
-The first round took place in November 2014 in Vaughan, Newmarket and Markham.
+The first round took place in November 2014 in Vaughan, Newmarket and Markham with a total of 172 attendees.
 A video of the Vaughan event was posted to the web page.
-The second round was held in June 2015 in Markham, Richmond Hill, Aurora and Georgina, and the third took place in January 2016 in Newmarket and Richmond Hill.
+The second round was held in June 2015 in Markham, Richmond Hill, Aurora and Georgina with a total of 139 attendees.
+The third round took place in January 2016 in Richmond Hill and Newmarket with a total of 54 attendees.